-- Withdrawal of a privilege for a limited period of time - Writing out of appropriate set work, letters of apology - Student seated in a particular area of the classroom for a defined time - Missing a break time Name recorded in Daybook on Schoolbase- warning - Completing work elsewhere or with someone else - Sent to Head of Section or member of SMT - 16.
-Students should be given clear warnings in class if in danger of being sent out from the lesson.
+- 16. Students should be given clear warnings in class if in danger of being sent out from the lesson.
 This should be applied where the student is causing obvious disruption to others' learning. - a) Warning 1 'You are disrupting the lesson.
 Please stop immediately.
 (Explain issue with behaviour)' - b) Warning 2 'You are disrupting the lesson again.
-If this behaviour continues I will send you to the SMT Office and you will receive a conduct detention - c) Behaviour Repeated on a third Occasion Student sent to the SMT Office.
-The appropriate Head of Section will enter the student in the Detention System
+You are being issued with a Yellow Card.
+If your behaviour improves the Yellow Card may be withdrawn.' - c) Behaviour Repeated on a third occasion Teacher emails SMT/Reception and the student will be removed from the lesson by a member of the SMT or other senior member of staff.
+A Red Card is recorded on the system.